rsatrioadi/arcana/README.md

 #### Using a seeder

 If you don’t have a graph ready, i.e., you want to specify a source directory as an input, you can use a seeder by passing `--use-seeder` as a command line argument to Arcana.
-At this time, the only seeder supported is [javapers](https://github.com/rsatrioadi/javapers), the configuration for which can be seen in the `seeder` section of the configuration file:
+At this time, the only seeder supported is [javapers](https://github.com/rsatrioadi/javapers), the configuration for which can be seen in the `seeder` section of the configuration file (make sure to specify the correct path to the java executable and javapers JAR file):

 ```ini
 [seeder]